-Futsal is played between two teams of five players each, one of whom is the goalkeeper.
-Unlimited substitutions are permitted.
-It is played on a flat pitch with hockey sized goals and a size four ball with a reduced bounce.
-It is played to touchlines and all players are free to enter the penalty area and play the ball over head-height.
+Futsal is played between two teams of five players each on a flat pitch with 2m x 3m goals and a size four ball with a reduced bounce.
+It is played to touchlines, and all players are free to enter the penalty area and play the ball over head-height.

 - All the top clubs in the world (Barcelona, Real Madrid, Chelsea, Manchester United, etc.) have their youth players playing futsal